redis/redis-doc/commands/info.md

 *   `loading`: Flag indicating if the load of a dump file is on-going
 *   `current_cow_size`: The size in bytes of copy-on-write memory while a child fork is running
+*   `current_fork_perc`: The progress in percentage of the current fork process, in AOF or RDB fork it indicates the percentage of processed keys
+*   `current_save_keys_processed`: Number of keys processed by the current save operation
+*   `current_save_keys_total`: Number of keys at the beginning of the current save operation
 *   `rdb_changes_since_last_save`: Number of changes since the last dump
 *   `rdb_bgsave_in_progress`: Flag indicating a RDB save is on-going
 *   `rdb_last_save_time`: Epoch-based timestamp of last successful RDB save